+Donald Kaul
-financial crisis that is driving these hard times.

-AlG is going to need more money; everyone agrees on that.
+driving these hard times.
+AIG is going to need more money; everyone

+made it all but impossible to do anything

+effective about the

+financial crisis that is

+agrees on that.
 Probably other companies too.
-But where are the politicians who are willing to stand up in the face of the storm of public protest that more bailouts are sure to produce?
-Not in the majority certainly.
+But where are the politicians who are willing to stand up in the face of the storm of public protest that more

 The Bonus Babies, in a noble act of self-sacrifice, should give the money back.
 It would be the financial equivalent of throwing themselves on a grenade.
 It would be preferable to forcing the government to wrest the money away from them by means that are constitutionally dodgy or downright illegal.
 The money should never have been given them.
-AlG has not yet gotten used to the idea that four-fifthe of it is now owned by the government.
+AIG has not yet gotten used to the idea that four-fifths of it is now owned by the government.
 As such, it is essentially an agency of the government and government executives don't get million-dollar bonuses.

-'I don't think they should commit suicide, however.
-An apology would bonuses.
+I don't think they should commit suicide, however.
+An apology would be nice, though.
+Don Kaul is a two-time Pulitzer Prize-losing Washington correspondent who, by his own account, is right more than he's wrong.
+Email him at dkaul2@earthlink.net.